udondan/iam-floyd/README.md

 This project is not affiliated, funded, or in any way associated with AWS.

 IAM Floyd is licensed under [Apache License 2.0][license].
 Dependencies might be released under different licenses.
-Especially the bundled packages [regex-parser](https://www.npmjs.com/package/regex-parser) and [common-substrings](https://www.npmjs.com/package/common-substrings) are released under the MIT License.

    [source]: https://github.com/udondan/iam-floyd
    [documentation]: https://iam-floyd.readthedocs.io/en/latest/